Robust and Efficient Writer-Independent IMU-Based Handwriting Recognition: Experiments

-In addition to modifications to the convolutional encoder, we removed the hidden layers of CLDNN, resulting in the small version of our model.
-It achieves 15.29\% CER and 50.70\% WER, which are 19.7\% and 15.8\% better than CLDNN, while using only 0.53M parameters and 79M MACs, which are 29.3\% and 72.9\% less than those of CLDNN.
-We also scale up the model by using three convolutional blocks per stage, encoder dimensions of 128, 256, and 512, a BiLSTM with 128 hidden units, and three BiLSTM layers.
+In addition to modifications to the convolutional encoder, we removed the hidden layers from CLDNN, resulting in the small version of our model.
+It achieves 15.29\% CER and 50.70\% WER, which are 19.7\% and 15.8\% better than CLDNN, while using only 0.53M parameters and 79M MACs, representing reductions of 29.3\% and 72.9\% compared to CLDNN.
+We then scale up the model by using three convolutional blocks per stage, encoder dimensions of 128, 256, and 512, a BiLSTM with 128 hidden size, and three BiLSTM layers.
 This results in the base version of our model, which achieves 9.44\% CER and 32.17\% WER, representing 50.4\% and 46.6\% improvements over CLDNN, using 3.89M parameters and 600M MACs, which are 5.2$\times$ and 2.1$\times$ those of CLDNN.